The CASP organisation was the first to be awarded with a prestigious quality assured certificate at the highest level (level 3)

 History of CASP

 CASP first started operating from Crawford Primary School in Camberwell using the school’s disused dining hall as our first premises collecting children after school from three other local schools.
 After lobbying Councillors and our local Member of Parliament for a purpose built building we moved to a purpose built centre at 14 Badsworth Road in 1991.
 Through increased demands for our services we acquired the lease at the Jack Hobbs Centre in Maddock Way, Walworth.
 In 2003 and after substantial building works we opened in 2004 enabling us to offer our services to John Ruskin Primary School.
-We now collect children after school from 5 different schools and offer a breakfast and drop off at school service and school holiday play schemes.
+However, due to increasing costs of building maintenance, we transferred our services operating from the Jack Hobbs centre to Badsworth Road, on the 29th March 2018.
 CASP is a registered charity and is accountable to a Board of Trustees.
 Our trustees consist of parents and professional people who attend monthly meetings to make decisions to move the organisation forward.
 CASP is registered with Ofsted and works in line with the Children Act 2004, it is regularly inspected to ensure that the organisation meets the required national standards.
-Our latest Ofsted inspections were on 24th March 2017 at Badsworth Road, we were award GOOD for the EYFS and on 30th October 2014 at the Jack Hobbs Centre we were awarded MET under the voluntary register.
-The standards relate to the organisation’s suitability as carers of children, the safety of premises and facilities, insurance and record keeping.
+Our latest Ofsted inspection was on 24th March 2017 at Badsworth Road and we were award a GOOD for the EYFS.
+The standard relate to the organisation’s suitability as carers of children, the safety of premises and facilities, insurance and record keeping.
 In 2006 Carmen Lindsay was awarded an MBE for her work at CASP and for her service to children and families in the community.
 We opened our doors again for a new project, which we named the ‘Beanstalk Climbers’ which launched in 2016.
 Our early years childcare provision provides free early years learning for 2, 3 & 4 year olds in the community.
 On the 5th September 2017, CASP celebrated its 32nd anniversary!

 Our mission at CASP is to deliver a coherent range of services, which meet the needs of local parents, particularly lone parents, who wish to work, study full-time, or are actively seeking full-time work.
 Our services are aimed at primary school children (4-11 year olds), and entails the provision of a safe and happy environment before and after school, safe travel to and from school and a full day service during school holidays.
 Our free child care service aimed at 2-4 year olds, this will entail the provision for 15 hours per week per child, where young children can learn, play, explore and develop.
 The overall mission is also to enable children to develop both socially and academically both by the provision of appropriate group play and through structured learning.